pranayom/fastai_demos/README.md

-This is a implementation of CHapter 2 of the fastai module.
+This is a implementation of Chapter 2 of the fastai module.
 There, it was done using bears.
 I have replicated the same using Rock Papers Scissors dataset from Kaggle.

 Dataset link - https://www.kaggle.com/drgfreeman/rockpaperscissors